Codecademy/learn-python/README.md

 - Build Chatbots with Python
 - Build Web Apps with Flask
 - Build Deep Learning Models with TensorFlow
-- Build a Machine Learning Mode with Python
+- Build a Machine Learning Model with Python

 ### Courses ###